14 Rangers and Celtic outcasts who could get valuable game time in remaining fixtures

-The 14 Rangers and Celtic outcasts who could get a chance to prove their worth in remaining league fixtures - gallery
+The 14 Rangers and Celtic outcasts who could get a chance to prove their worth - gallery

 Here are some of the players who have been waiting patiently for the opportunity to impress their respective managers.